 This national recovery advocacy organization mobilizes people in recovery from addiction to alcohol and other drugs, as well as their families, friends, and allies in campaigns to end discrimination and make recovery a reality for even more Americans.

-This is the country's oldest and largest nonprofit organization addressing all aspects of mental health and mental illness.
+This is the country’s oldest and largest nonprofit organization addressing all aspects of mental health and mental illness.
 With nearly 300 affiliates nationwide, MHA works to improve the mental health of all Americans through advocacy, education, research, and service.
-The local affiliates provide public education, information and referral, support groups, rehabilitation services, socialization, and housing services to those confronting mental health problems and to their loved ones.
+The local affiliates provide public education, information and referral, support groups, rehabilitation services, socialization, and housing services to those confronting mental illness and to their loved ones.

 This national nonprofit membership and affiliate organization is the advocate and voice for children and families impacted by alcoholism or drug dependency in the family.
 NACoA provides training, evidence-based programs, materials, and public policy guidance to facilitate substance use prevention and recovery support for all impacted family members.

 This organization ensures that consumer/survivors have a major voice in the development and implementation of health care, mental health, and social policies at the state and national levels, empowering people to recover and lead a full life in the community.